plaidpants/ANKH-VR/README.md

 PARTY.SAV

-Download a the appropriate AVATAR.bps patch file for your system from the link below and copy it to the ultima 4 install directory
+Download the appropriate AVATAR.bps patch file for your system from the link below and copy it to the ultima 4 install directory

 https://github.com/plaidpants/u4-decompiled/releases